 - Where could we use a second brain?

-Sometimes the answer is M365 Copilot, sometimes it’s a custom agent, and sometimes it’s just a good old-fashioned automation flow.
+Sometimes the answer is Microsoft 365 Copilot, sometimes itโs a custom agent, and sometimes itโs just a good old-fashioned automation flow.
 The point is to let your business needs drive the technology, not the other way around.

 Final Thoughts: AI Integration Is an Art Form